Safety First – How Proper Pipe Stands Needs for Prevent Accidents on Site

 Pro Tips for Pipe Stand Safety

-Safety isn’t just about having the gear; it’s about how you use it.
-Incorporate these habits into your daily workflow:
+Safety is not just about having the right gear; it is always depend on about to how to you use it.
+Maintain that habits and rules into your daily workflow:

 1. The Pre-Game Inspection

-Before you load a single pound, check for bent frames, worn-out rollers, or loose fasteners.
-If the equipment looks compromised, red-tag it and grab a fresh one.
+Before you load a heavy weight pipes, check for bent frames, worn-out rollers, or loose fasteners.
+If the equipment is fine with all aspects then start your works, if not than red-tag it and use a another pipe stand.

 2. Respect the Load Rating